 When it comes to renovations, some aspects are undeniably more enjoyable than others.

-While the nuts and bolts stuff (permits, weather delays, unexpected wiring issues) can be a bit arduous, the fun starts when working out how to make your new home a true reflection of your personal style.
+While the nuts and bolts stuff (consents, weather delays, unexpected wiring issues) can be a bit arduous, the fun starts when working out how to make your new home a true reflection of your personal style.

 Here’s a handy guide to the types of carpet on the market, along with some indicative pricing to help you make an informed decision on your flooring.

 Wool carpet is prized for its durability, luxuriant texture and natural beauty; buying a New Zealand-made wool carpet also helps to support the local economy.

 It also is excellent at regulating humidity in the home, as it absorbs moisture and provides natural insulation.

 Monique Richardson from Cavalier Bremworth says that wool carpet has a number of other important benefits.